Breast Lift With Implants

 Yes, but with one caveat—it depends on your surgeon’s experience.
 This is considered a controversial topic but it shouldn’t be.
 I have performed over 500 breast lift with implants procedures, which in my hands have proven to be reliable and safe, relative to any alternative.
 If your surgeon doesn’t have extensive experience, he or she may suggest that you “stage” the procedures.
 This means you would have the lift or augmentation first followed by a second procedure to complete the operation.
 Always visit with several qualified surgeons if you are considering a breast lift with implants.

-Breast Lift with Implants or Breast Augmentation and Reduction
+Breast Lift with Implants or Breast Reduction with Implants

 Can I get a breast lift with implants if I have large breasts?